A New Approach to Random Access: Reliable Communication and Reliable Collision Detection: A New Packet Coding Approach -- The Single User Case

 By regarding collision report at the receiver as message erasure, the new coding approach shares certain similarity with error and erasure decoding \cite{ref Forney68} in a classical communication system.
 However, there is also a fundamental difference.
 In classical communication, if the codebook is optimized with information rate below the channel capacity, then both the error and the erasure probabilities diminish asymptotically for {\it all} codewords in the codebook.
-In our coding approach, however, the normalized log of the codebook size can be way above the channel capacity.
-In this case, codewords are essentially partitioned into two classes according to their associated communication rate values.
-For codewords whose rates are inside the achievable rate region, the probability of successful decoding goes to one asymptotically.
+In our coding approach, however, the normalized log of the codebook size can be significantly higher than the channel capacity.
+In this case, codewords are essentially partitioned into two exclusive subsets according to their associated rate values.
+For codewords whose rates are inside the achievable rate region, the probability of successful decoding approaches one asymptotically.
 For codewords whose rates are outside the region, however, the probability of message erasure goes to one asymptotically.
 Such codeword categorization and codeword-dependent asymptotic decoding behavior are not seen in classical communication systems.

 Note that, in Theorem \ref{Theorem1}, the asymptotic input distribution $P_{X|r}$ could be discontinuous in $r$.
 For random access communication, the inclusion of a possible discontinuous input distribution $P_{X|r}$ is necessary.
-Consider the last example coding scheme given in Section \ref{SectionII.A}.
+Consider the last example of a coding scheme given in Section \ref{SectionII.A}.
 Each codebook in the library is partitioned into three codeword classes.
 The codeword classes contain $1$, $2^{NR_0}$, $2^{NR_1}$ codewords, respectively.
 We have explained that, practically, these codeword classes correspond to the options of encoding $0$, $NR_0$, and $NR_1$ data bits into a packet.
-Suppose the communication channel is Gaussian.
-For the three encoding options, a common choice of the transmitter could be setting the input distributions at Gaussian distributions corresponding to three different transmission powers, $P=0$, $P=P_0$, and $P=P_1$.
+Suppose that the communication channel is Gaussian.
+For the three encoding options, a common choice of the transmitter could be to set the input distributions as Gaussian corresponding to three different transmission powers, $P=0$, $P=P_0$, and $P=P_1$.
 Let us denote the three Gaussian input distributions by ${\cal N}(0, 0)$, ${\cal N}(0, P_0)$, ${\cal N}(0, P_1)$.
-If we characterize the asymptotic input distribution as a function of the {\it standard communication rate}, we get the following $P_{X|r}$.
+If we characterize the asymptotic input distribution as a function of the {\it standard communication rate}, we obtain